 Trees within Mosman are protected under part 3 of SEPP (Vegetation in Non-Rural Areas) 2017 and managed under the Urban Forest Management Policy.
-A property owner is responsible for trees, and vegetation, growing from within the boundaries of their property.
-This includes branches, and roots, which overhang or grow into adjoining properties.
+A property owner is responsible for trees, and vegetation, growing within their property.

 All pruning work on private and public land requires Council consent unless work is undertaken on an exempt species as listed in Mosman’s Development Control Plans – Preservation of trees or vegetation as shown within the Urban Forest Management Policy.
 You can also see Preservation of Trees or Vegetation which includes exempt species below.

 Effective 12 August 2015, the 10/50 Clearing Entitlement Scheme has been significantly amended.
 The entitlement area for the Mosman Local Government Area has been reduced from the original 56% of residential lots affected to 6% of residential lots now affected.

 It is the property owner’s responsibility to ensure all works under this scheme comply with the recent changes.
 Some of the notable changes (but not limited to) include:

 - Exclusion of all parcels of land (lots) that are wholly or partly within 100 metres of the NSW coastline map and mapped estuaries, as provided by Land and Property Information from the operation of the 10/50 scheme

 - Clarification that landowners will not be exempt from civil liability as a result of negligence or damage occurring during landslip and soil erosion as a result of their clearing

 - Category 2 vegetation as listed on Bushfire Prone Maps is excluded from the operation of the scheme